 The 14-month fellowship program includes a series of in-person convergence conferences with monthly webinar discussions led by some of the brightest minds in health and policy leadership.
 Fellowship recipients are paired with hand-selected mentors who are nationally recognized senior executive leaders.
 As part of their fellowship, fellows design and complete an impact project in their health communities.
 Additionally, participants receive an honorarium to cover further desired professional development.

-- November 30 — Final impact project submission
+February 2021 — Final impact project submission and program-end celebration

 Nominating and applying